CumulusNetworks/docs/content/cumulus-linux-43/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 {{%notice tip%}}

-You can configure both VLAN-aware and traditional mode bridges on thesame network in Cumulus Linux; however do not have more than one VLAN-aware bridge on a given switch.
+You can configure both VLAN-aware and traditional mode bridges on the same network in Cumulus Linux; however do not have more than one VLAN-aware bridge on a given switch.

 {{%/notice%}}